 The recipe in one line

-That's it.
-No machine learning, no black-box weighting, no analyst input.
-Every step is auditable from the row card: click any ticker on the rankings page and the score breakdown shows you the grades, the adjustments, and the math.
+No machine learning, no analyst input.
+Every step is auditable from the row card: click any ticker on the rankings page and the breakdown shows the three pillars and the grades beneath them.

 Primary (shown on the row card):